usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/install-overview.rst

 	* UForge Setup Disk
 	* Your activation credentials (ID and activation key) provided by UShareSoft
 	* Architecture of the deployment (number of nodes and networking topology.
-See “Architecture and Networking Topologies” for more information)
+See :ref: `network-topology`)
-	* The necessary system requirements (see “UForge Node Prerequisites” and “Storage Considerations”)
+	* The necessary system requirements (see :ref: `storage-sizing`)
 	* Your SSL certificates, key and chaining certificates, and all files corresponding to the following entries in /etc/httpd/conf.d/ssl.conf:

 		- SSLCertificateFile